mulle-sde/mulle-env/README.md

 ## Prepare a directory to use mulle-env

-A directory must be "init"ed, before you can use **mulle-env** with it.
+A directory must be initialized, before you can use **mulle-env** on it.
 Let's try an example with a `project` directory.
 We want a minimal portable set of commandline tools, so we specify the style as "minimal/tight".